Callum Beaumont

 Callum Beaumont is Scottish bagpipe player.

 Life

-He was born in Bo'ness in central Scotland, and started playing the practise chanter at the age of seven.
+He was born in Bo'ness in central Scotland, and started playing the practice chanter at the age of seven.

 Career

 At the age of 12 he joined the now defunct Lothian & Borders Police Pipe Band, and then played with Shotts & Dykehead, Simon Fraser University, Inveraray & District and ScottishPower.
-He won the World Pipe Band Championships twice with Simon Fraser University and once with Shotts & Dykehead.
+He won the World Pipe Band Championships twice with Simon Fraser University, once with Shotts & Dykehead and once with Inveraray and District.

-As a solo piper he has won the gold medal at the Argyllshire Gathering in 2011 and the Northern Meeting in 2013, and was the youngest ever winner of Clasp at the Northern Meeting in 2012.
-He has also won the Metro Cup in 2014 and 2016.

 He teaches at Dollar Academy, which has a successful youth pipe band.
+Whilst leading the Novice A pipe band, they have won 2 Grand Slam Titles.

+As a solo piper he has won most of the top prizes in piping.
+Prizes include;